PraveenGPTrueReach/safe-lanes-docs/L3-Functional Requirements Specification for Front-End.md

 2. **Day-Bound Constraints**

-   - Each FE entry form must restrict total “worked” hours to ≤24 for a single calendar day (Implements L1-FRS §§5.1 in spirit).
+   - Each FE entry form must restrict total "worked" hours to ≤24 for a single calendar day (Implements L1-FRS §§5.1 in spirit).